curl/everything-curl/http/cookies.md

 ## Writing cookies to file

-The place where cookies are stored is sometimes referred to as the "cookie jar".
+The place where cookies are stored is sometimes referred to as the cookie jar.
 When you enable the cookie engine in curl and it has received cookies, you can instruct curl to write down all its known cookies to a file, the cookie jar, before it exits.
 It is important to remember that curl only updates the output cookie jar on exit and not during its lifetime, no matter